RodoMark/tinyapp/dev/revisions_Jan24_2021.md

 POST /urls if user is not logged in: (Minor) returns HTML with a relevant error message -> any user is able to post to this url even if they are not logged in ✅

 GET /u/:id if URL for the given ID exists: redirects to the corresponding long URL -> redirects user to /u/:id instead of the actual url ✅

+usersHelpers.js can be located in a subfolder as we want to only keep key files in the root directory ✅